bparanj/crystal/programming/javascript/vue/hi-nuxt.md

-Below are step-by-step instructions to create a basic Nuxt 3 application using the Nuxt Content module.
+Instructions to create a basic Nuxt 3 application using the Nuxt Content module.
 We’ll add Markdown files to the `content` directory, then fetch and display their data within a page.
-This demonstrates how to integrate and use Nuxt Content for a simple CMS-like experience.

-**Prerequisites:**
-- Node.js and npm installed.
-- Basic familiarity with the terminal.

 **Steps:**

 ### 1. Create a New Nuxt 3 Project

-First, create a new Nuxt 3 project using the official Nuxt CLI:
+Run the Nuxt CLI command:

 ```bash
 npx nuxi init nuxt-content-app
 ```